ninarodriguezz/ELP/JS/readme.md

 ## Files

-This project contains the 5 following files :
+This project contains the 3 following files :

     - game.js: This file contains the main game logic, including the game loop and the functions to start and set up the game.
     - move.js: This file contains the logic for making moves in the game, including playing a word, passing a turn, and performing a "jarnac".
-    - player.js: This file defines the Player class, which represents a player in the game.
-Each player has a name, a set of letters, and a set of words they have played.
+    - state.js

 ## Getting Started